nnikolov3/mqtt_agent_orchestration/snapshots/README.md

 ---

-**Production Ready**: The snapshot system is designed for production use with comprehensive backup, verification, and recovery capabilities.
+The snapshot system features comprehensive backup, verification, and recovery capabilities.
 It provides a robust foundation for system resilience and data protection.